Received a GST Notice? Here's What You Must Do Immediately

 1. Show Cause Notice (SCN)

-This notice is issued when the GST authorities believe that a taxpayer has violated the laws of GST like there is a case of non-payment, short payment or wrong availing/utilisation of Input Tax Credit (ITC), or any other non-compliance under GST.
-The authorities ask for an explanation for the non-compliance as the notice serves as an intimation to the taxpayer regarding the alleged discrepancy.
+This notice is issued when the GST authorities believe that a taxpayer has violated the laws of GST, such as non-payment, short payment or wrong availing/utilisation of Input Tax Credit (ITC), or any other non-compliance under GST.
+The authorities ask for an explanation for the non-compliance, as the notice serves as an intimation to the taxpayer regarding the alleged discrepancy.

 - Non-filing or late filing of GST returns.